-10 most attractive cities for expats in China
+10 Most Attractive Cities for Expats in China

 Traveling to China can be intimidating.
-Although today, China is one of the most advanced and developed countries on the planet, it’s ecosystems can feel cut off from the rest of the world.
+Although today, China is one of the most advanced and developed countries on the planet, its ecosystems can feel cut off from the rest of the world.
 For this reason, life in China for foreigners can seem like a mystery.

 Formerly known as Canton, Guangzhou is a busy megacity that has flourished economically for centuries.
-With a history of being a port city that connects China to the rest of the world, today, Guangzhou is one of China’s most technologically advanced cities.
+With a long history of being a port city that connects China to the rest of the world, today, Guangzhou is one of China’s most technologically advanced cities.

 - Temperature range: 11°C (51.8°F) to 34°C (93.2°F)

-- Best for: expats who enjoy living in the buzz of a vibrant and energetic city
+- Best for: Expats who enjoy living in the buzz of a vibrant and energetic city

 If you’re a fan of seafood, Shenzhen is the place to go.
 The city has grown from a tiny fishing town to become one of China’s largest technological hubs.
 Although it’s not nearly as big as Guangzhou, the city has a more peaceful, optimistic, and clean atmosphere.

-- Temperature range: from 11°C (51.8°F) to 32°C (89.6°F)
+- Temperature range: 11°C (51.8°F) to 32°C (89.6°F)

 - Temperature range: -23°C (-927°F) to 27°C (80.6°F)

-- Best for: snow lovers
+- Best for: Snow lovers

 Qingdao has a long history of being an expat city.
 This trading port city was leased over to Germany in the late 19th century and has since been home to a large expat community.
-From German-style architecture to wide-open lakes, it’s no wonder why so many expats fall in love with this city.
+From German-style architecture to wide-open lakes, the city has no shortage of things for expats to fall in love with!

 - Temperature range: -4°C (24.8°F) to 29°C (84.2°F)

-- Best for: expats looking to living in a city with a long-established expat community
+- Best for: Expats looking to living in a city with a long-established expat community

 - Temperature range: 18°C (64.4) to 31°C (87.8)

-- Best for: expats looking to retire or those looking for a job in tourism
+- Best for: Expats looking to retire or those looking for a job in tourism

-Chengdu is known for more than just its spicy Sichuan cuisine, Chengdu is also home to the Research Base of Giant Panda Breeding.
+Chengdu is known for more than just its spicy Sichuan cuisine.
+It is also home to the Research Base of Giant Panda Breeding.
 If you’re a panda lover looking to live comfortably in a mega Chinese city, Chengdu might just do the trick!

 - Temperature range: 3°C (37.4°F) to 30°C (86°F)

-- Best for: panda lovers and spicy food addicts
+- Best for: Panda lovers and spicy food addicts

 Kunming is the capital city of China’s southern province of Yunnan.
 Although it has become one of China’s biggest cities in the past few decades, there are plenty of nearby countryside escapes, such as the Stone Forest, the Grand View Park, and the famous Kunming Green Lake Park.

 - Temperature range: 2°C (35.6°F) to 23°C (73.4°F)

-- Best for: expats wanting to live in a more spacious city
+- Best for: Expats wanting to live in a more spacious city

 Xi’an is the capital city of the central province of Shaanxi.
-Known for housing various archaeological sites like the Terracotta Army, Xi’an has much to offer for expats living in the city.
-Its unique geographical location in central China, bright yellow lights, and neatly constructed boulevards give the city a cozy feel.
-The city center also has much to offer in terms of authentic cuisine.
+Known for its various archaeological sites like the Terracotta Army, Xi’an has much to offer for expats living in the city.
+Matching the rich historical theme of the city, the city center also offers an abundance of authentic cuisine.

 - Temperature range: -4 (24.8) to 32 (89.6)

 The capital city of China is something to behold.
-With a history that goes back 3,000 years, any expat who appreciates the cultural history of China will enjoy their time in Beijing.
+With a history that goes back 3,000 years, any expat who appreciates the rich cultural history of China will enjoy their time in Beijing.

 - Temperature range: -8 (17.6°F) to 31°C (87.8°F)

-- Best for: those who enjoy history, culture, and big-city conveniences
+- Best for: Those who enjoy history, culture, and big-city conveniences

-Finally, our number one spot goes to Shanghai.
-If you’ve never been to China, Shanghai is the New York City to Beijing’s Washington DC.
-It is perhaps the grandest and most commercially developed city in China.
+And last but definitely not least, is Shanghai.
+Shanghai is perhaps the grandest and most commercially developed city in China.
 Shanghai is a perfect destination for expats for one simple reason: there’s always something for everyone.

 - Weather: 1 (33.8) to 32 (89.6)

-- Best for: expats looking to live in a big city with endless corners to discover
+- Best for: Expats looking to live in a big city with endless corners to discover

 Getting health insurance in China

-Disclaimer: Pacific Prime China solely represents, operates and manages locally regulated insurance products and services in the territory of PR China.
+Disclaimer: Pacific Prime solely represents, operates and manages locally regulated insurance products and services in the territory of PR China.
 Any references to Pacific Prime Global Company or Group, the international services, insurance products or otherwise stated written or verbally, is for introduction purposes about our overseas network only as each entity is fully independent.